mohan-barathi/SD_Car_ND_Advanced_Lane_lines_P2/Writeup - Project 2.md

 * After that, the new frames are searched for lane pixels using the polynomial of existing frame's lane `quick search`
 * Sanity check is made and failure tolerence is defined, so if the quick search fails fit along with the previous frames, `sliding window search` is done again.

+**As we can see in the final output, 363 frames are processed using sliding window search, 898 frames are processed using quick search.
+The entire process took 4 min 16 seconds to complete**

 Here's a [link to my video result](./lane_detection_output.mp4).

 ## Discussion